 The Kanto region is the largest plain in the country and also the most urban and densely populated.
 In fact, Japan’s two most populated metropolises, Tokyo and Yokohama, are located in this region.
-The political and economical centre of Japan is located on the east side of the main island of Honshu.
-Kanto is home to some of Japan famous highlights such as Tokyo and Hakone.
+The political and economical center of Japan is located on the east side of the main island of Honshu.
+Kanto is home to some of Japan’s famous highlights such as Tokyo and Hakone.
 In this article, we will briefly introduce the seven prefectures that together form Kanto, and some of the most visited spots in each prefecture.

-Chiba – 千葉
+Highlights of Chiba – 千葉

 Chiba Prefecture is located east of Tokyo, and most international tourists will visit here because of Narita International Airport that is located here.
 Its capital Chiba is a major residential city.
 From Tokyo station to Chiba station, it takes about 40 minutes by JR Express train.
 A large part of the prefecture is made up of the Boso Peninsula which offers popular tourist destinations that are very popular with people from throughout the Kanto region.

 The province offers several family-friendly spots such as Kujukuri Beach, a sandy beach which stretches about 60 kilometers long and occupies much of the northeast coast of the Boso Peninsula along the Pacific Ocean.
-Kamogawa Sea World, Tokyo Disneyland and Tokyo DisneySea are popular attraction parks in Japan and Mother Farm is another ‘theme park’ where you can learn all about the farm life.
+Kamogawa Sea World, Tokyo Disneyland and Tokyo DisneySea are popular attraction parks in Japan and Mother Farm is another ‘theme park’ where you can learn all about farm life.

-Gunma – 群馬
+Highlights of Gunma – 群馬

 Gunma Prefecture is located northwest of the Kanto Region.
 Its capital is Maebashi, which is about 1h45m by train from Tokyo.
 Gunma is probably best known for Kusatsu Onsen, which is one of the most famous hot spring resorts in Japan because of its’ high quality water with the health benefits and easy access from Tokyo.
 Another famous onsen resort in Gunma is Ikaho Onsen which is known for stone stairs in the middle of the town.